GemmaLouiseMajor/GemmaLouiseMajor/README.md

 - 👋 Hi, I’m @GemmaLouiseMajor
-- 👀 I’m interested in linguistics and NLP methods for addressing media bias and disinformation
+- 👀 I’m interested in linguistics and, in particular, NLP methods for addressing media bias and disinformation
 - 🌱 I’m currently learning Python and SQL and working on a Python tokensiser
 - 💞️ I’m looking to collaborate on all types of sprints and challenges, and especially those related to language problems and solutions
 - 📫 Reach me at @coder_linguist at IG